falaxx/Doom-nukem/README.md

 ![](texturechange.gif)

-- Objects editing.

 ## Installation

-You need to install sdl2
+You need to install sdl2, sdl2_ttf and sdl2_mixer with brew or apt-get
 ```
 brew sdl2
 ```